hack-the-6ix/hackthe6ix-backend/config/README.md

 # Configuration

+WARNING: If you are using the Kubernetes Helm chart, this directory is completely overriden, so do not store any assets that are not loaded by the Helm chart in here (like code)!

 ## Mailer
 Before the server starts up, the configuration file will be checked against the Enums [here](../src/types/mailer.ts) to ensure it is valid.